 Provide two paths.

-As soon as she figures this out, much of her behaviour will stop but this is not an easy process.
+As soon as she figures this out, much of her behaviour will stop, but this is not an easy process.
 At the same time as refusing to negotiate with her, praise her for any remotely good behaviour.
-Give her opportunities to help you and make a big fuss when she does.
+Give her opportunities to help you, and make a big fuss when she does.
 Make sure that you and your husband are on the same page and behave with her in the same way.
 It’s really a question of providing two paths.
-On one path she gets lots of positivity and being noticed for being helpful and on the other, she gets no attention at all.
-You are simply saying if you act nicely people will want to be around you.
-If you don’t then…..
+On one path, she gets lots of positivity and is noticed for being helpful, but on the other, she gets no attention at all.
+You are simply saying that if you act nicely, people will want to be around you.
+If you don’t, then…

-Ok, from where you’re at now wondering what to do with an out of control child, my advice is don’t take on too much at once.
-Try to start this only when you have some support as for the first few days that you implement this plan, her behaviour will get worse.
-That’s because she really wants to find out if you are steering the ship and she will do everything in her power to make sure that’s the case.
-Analogies aside, it won’t be fun but I’m sure you can do it.
-A few days of misery is all there is between where you are now and success.
+So, if you’re wondering what to do with an out-of-control child right now, my advice is to not take on too much at once.
+Try to start this only when you have some support, as for the first few days that you implement this plan, her behaviour will get worse.
+That’s because she really wants to find out if you are steering the ship, and she will do everything in her power to make sure that’s the case.
+Analogies aside, it won’t be fun, but I’m sure you can do it.
+All that stands between you and success are a few days of misery.